Misskey

 Misskey (ミスキー) is an open source, federated, social networking service created in 2014 by Japanese software engineer Eiji "syuilo" Shinoda.
-Misskey uses the ActivityPub protocol for federation, allowing users to interact between independent Misskey instances, and other ActivityPub compatible platforms.
+Misskey uses the ActivityPub protocol for federation, allowing users to interact between independent Misskey instances, and other ActivityPub compatible platforms such as Mastodon and Wordpress.
 Misskey is generally considered to be part of the Fediverse.

 Despite being a decentralized service, Misskey is not philosophically opposed to centralization.

 The name Misskey comes from the lyrics of Brain Diver, a song by the Japanese singer May'n.

 History

 Misskey was initially developed as a BBS-style internet forum by high school student Eiji Shinoda in 2014.
-After introducing a timeline feature, Misskey gained popularity as the microblogging platform it is today.

 In 2018, Misskey added support for ActivityPub, becoming a federated social media platform.

 The flagship Misskey server, Misskey.io, was started on April 15, 2019.

 Misskey, alongside Mastodon and Bluesky, has received attention as a potential replacement for Twitter following Twitter's acquisition by Elon Musk in 2022.

 On April 8, 2023, Misskey.io incorporated as MisskeyHQ K.K.
 As of February 2024, over 450,000 users were registered, making it the largest instance of Misskey.
 Misskey.io is crowdfunded.
 The administrator of Misskey.io is Japanese system administrator Yoshiki Eto, who operates under the alias Murakami-san.
 Eiji Shinoda serves as director.

 In July 2023, Twitter introduced extreme restrictions on their API in order to combat scraping from bots.
 Some users were critical of the changes, and as a result migrated to other social networks.
 The number of users registering on Misskey.io, Misskey's official instance and the largest one, increased rapidly, with other Misskey instances also receiving a spike in signups.
 In response to this trend, Skeb, a platform for sharing art, announced on July 14, 2023 that it would sponsor the Misskey development team.

 In early 2024, Misskey was targeted by a spam attack from Japan.
 The cause of the attack is believed to be a dispute between rival groups on a Japanese hacker forum and a DDoS attack on a Discord bot.
 Mastodon instances with open registration were used in the attack.

-In November 2025, the flagship instance Misskey.io is expected to replace ActivityPub with their own low-overhead federation system.
+In November 2025, Eto announced intentions to replace ActivityPub with Misskey's own low-overhead federation system in "a few years".
+Shinoda later said that this was "fake news".